researchspace/researchspace/README.md

 To setup ResearchSpace you need to execute `docker-compose up -d` from the folder with compose file.
 See more details about *docker-compose* in the [official documentation](https://docs.docker.com/compose/).

-# Developing and bulding from sources
+# Developing and building from sources

 ## Prerequisites
 It is possible to use an unix-based OS as well as Windows for development against the platform.
 As prerequisites you need to have installed on your machine: